 a A vast selection of physically modelled instruments is available for Pianoteq

-More instruments can be purchased separately, at any time, as an "instrument pack".
+More instruments can be purchased separately, at any time.

 As a Pianoteq customer, you also have access to a set of free instruments: historical, bells and Pianoteq presets (FXP files).